h5bp/html5-boilerplate/doc/extend.md

 The goal of this is that when the foreign IP address is finally needed it will already be in the client cache and will not block the loading of the foreign content.
-Less requests result in faster page load times.
+Fewer requests result in faster page load times.
 The perception of this is increased on a mobile platform where DNS latency can be greater.

 #### Disable implicit prefetching